zulip/zulip/templates/zerver/help/include/install-matrix.md

 1. Activate the virtualenv by running the `source` command printed at the end of the `provision` output.

-1. To install the Matrix bridge software in your virtualenv, run:
+1. To install the dependencies of the Matrix bridge software in your virtualenv, run:

     ```
     pip install -r zulip/integrations/matrix/requirements.txt
     ```

-This will create a new Python virtual environment, with all the dependences for this bridge installed.
+This will create a new Python virtual environment, with all the dependencies for this bridge installed.
 You'll want to run the bridge service inside this virtualenv.